 Meet NCC's Saskatchewan Region board members:

-He has been on the Nature Conservancy Canada Saskatchewan Regional Board since September 2016.
+He joined the Nature Conservancy of Canada’s Saskatchewan Regional Board in 2018.

 James Baker has extensive experience in the oil and gas industry and currently operates J. P. Baker Management Inc., a management consulting business.